Neurodegenerative Disease Market Size and Share

 Patent Expirations of Key Neurology Brands

 Aricept’s loss of exclusivity in 2026 erases USD 2.8 billion in branded revenue, triggering price compression across generic donepezil competitors.
 Similar erosion hits Namzaric by 2029, overlapping with premium launches of antibodies and gene therapies.
-Portfolio managers hedge by layering life-cycle extensions—fixed-dose combos, new delivery systems, and OTC switches—but margin dilution remains inevitable.
-Emerging markets, where intellectual-property enforcement lags, see even steeper price drops, challenging multinational revenue recapture strategies.
-This constraint suppresses near-term top-line growth yet nudges firms to accelerate higher-value innovation, indirectly sustaining the broader neurodegenerative disease market.
+Portfolio managers hedge by layering life-cycle extensions, fixed-dose combos, new delivery systems, and OTC switches, but margin dilution remains inevitable.
+Emerging markets, where intellectual property enforcement lags, see even steeper price declines, challenging multinational revenue-recapture strategies.
+This constraint suppresses near-term top-line growth while nudging firms to accelerate higher-value innovation, thereby indirectly sustaining the broader neurodegenerative disease market.

 Segment Analysis